Leverage technology to examine social media use, sleep, and adolescent suicide risk

 Our research harnesses emerging and innovative technology to rigorously examine social media use, sleep and circadian rhythms, and suicide risk using intensive monitoring and prospective designs.
 Several ongoing and recently-completed studies use smartphone technology to passively capture social media use patterns and other features (e.g., phone and app usage, communication, accelerometer) combined with ecological momentary assessment (EMA), actigraphy, questionnaires, and interviews among adolescents (community and high-risk samples).

-Our Pathways Linking Use of Social Media to Teen Outcomes (PLUS-2) and Social Media and Sleep Health (SMASH) studies aim: 1) to better understand how and in what ways adolescents are using social media, 2) examine how social media use relates to adolescent sleep and circadian rhythms, 3) explore whether sleep disruption mediates the link between social media use and suicide risk among high-risk youth, and 4) develop new tools that are accessible and scalable for future research to capture social media and sleep using smartphones to prevent adolescent suicide.
+Our Pathways Linking Use of Social Media to Teen Outcomes (PLUS-2) study aims: 1) To better understand how and in what ways adolescents are using social media, 2) Examine how social media use relates to adolescent sleep and circadian rhythms and suicide risk, 3) Explore whether sleep disruption mediates the link between social media use and suicide risk among high-risk youth, and 4) Develop new tools that are accessible and scalable for future research to capture social media and sleep using smartphones to prevent adolescent suicide.

-Understanding social media as a risk and protective factor for adolescent development and mental health
+Explore teens' experiences on social media as a risk and protective factor for mental health and suicide

 Our ongoing research aims to examine the nuances of social media by capturing teens' experiences on social media.
-We hope to better understand the types of negative and positive experiences that teens have on social media day-to-day and over time, and how this related to developmental processes (such as sleep and identity) and mental health outcomes.
+In our current study, the Teen Social Media Experiences Study, we hope to better understand the wide range of negative and positive experiences that teens have on social media day-to-day and over time, and how this relates to developmental processes (such as sleep and identity) and mental health outcomes.

 Modify risk factors using scalable and accessible interventions to improve youth mental health and prevent suicide.